Disaster Recovery: 5 Key Features and Building Your DR Plan

 03. Recovery Point Objective (RPO)

 The Recovery Point Objective (RPO) signifies the maximum age of files your organisation must recover from backup storage for a seamless return to normal operations post-disaster.
+Please refer to our detailed articles to better understand RTO and RPO.

 04. Scalability